 The nearest town, about 3 kilometres away, is El Ronquillo, although this beautiful natural spot is located in the municipality of Guillena.

-To get to these lakes by car from nearby Seville, we recommend taking the National 630 road, known as the Ruta de la Plata, to El Ronquillo, and turning right onto the road that leads directly to this wonderful place in the Sierra Norte of Seville.
+To get to these lakes by car from nearby Seville, we recommend taking the National 630 road, known as the Ruta de la Plata, to El Ronquillo, and turning right onto the road that leads directly to this wonderful place in the Sierra Morena of Seville.

 Any spot in the lakes is ideal for spending a few days surrounded by nature, hiking and enjoying water activities.
 Fishing and mountain biking are two of the most popular activities in the area.